Make New Friends in Southampton

 Making friends across Southampton is easiest when plans are close to where you already spend time.
 A walk around the Common, a coffee in Portswood, or a short meet near Ocean Village feels natural and easy to repeat.
 If you’re juggling shifts, study or a commute, time‑boxed plans are more likely to happen — and repeat meet-ups are what create real connection.
 Start with something simple and public, then follow up quickly if you get on.
 Try the same route again, a different café, or a casual early evening catch‑up.
 Keeping it easy and repeatable helps friendships grow in Southampton without needing big nights or organised socials.
 Southampton works well for ‘in-between’ plans: a coffee before errands, a short walk by the water, or an early dinner that doesn’t run late.
 If you’re new to the city, choosing obvious landmarks makes meeting easier.
 The aim is to make the second meet effortless — that’s when connection usually deepens.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Southampton are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

 This is for you if…